 Ornamental Grasses – There are more ornament al grasses than I can cover in this post, but you can learn more at our post on, well… ornamental grasses!
 They all make a statement in the garden, I have numerous varieties and at least one in every bed.
 Calamagrostis “Karl Foerster” is my fav upright variety, though there are several new ones that deserve attention.
 Any Miscanthus also makes a statement, especially the variegated ones.
 There is an ornamental grass for almost every zone and situation.

-Giant Elephant Ear – A tuber that grows large, tropical looking leaves and stand up to eight feet tall, this is a wonderful addition to any shade or part shade garden.
+Giant Elephant Ear – Talk about architectural plants!
+This is a tuber that grows large, tropical looking leaves and stands up to eight feet tall, and is a wonderful addition to any shade or part shade garden.
 Only hardy down to zone 7, you can lift the tubers for winter if it isn’t hardy in your area.
 Loves water, fertilizer and shade in the afternoon in hot areas.
+Photo below from Houzz.

 Sea Holly/Eryngium – Sea Holly is a striking plant just made for that hot, sun baked spot.
 Needing full sun, very drought tolerant, and thriving on neglect, these plants are perfect for xeriscaping.
 Blue, unusual blooms in midsummer.
 These plants can grow 6-8 feet tall in some varieties, but they tend to not grow very wide, so plant several 2-3 feet apart for a good show.
 Hardy down to zone 2, they do not transplant well so make sure you put them where you want them!